harp-orm/query/CONTRIBUTING.md

  * Before writing significant amount of code, open an issue and discuss it.
  * Run existing unit tests and write your own.
 Travis would take care of PRs automatically, but you could run the tests locally before that.
 Run `composer install` and then `/vendor/bin/phpunit`.

-We would love pull requests about new exchange rates sources like Yahoo or Open Exchange Rates.

-__Ignored Files__

 Do not commit system files, but don't clutter [.gitignore](.gitignore).
 Use a [useful global .gitignore](https://help.github.com/articles/ignoring-files#global-gitignore).

 __Coding style__